I. What is Burlesque?

 Burlesque is typically divided into two types: high burlesque and low burlesque.
 With high burlesque, the style of the work is “high” (dignified, serious), but the subject matter is “low” (insignificant, trivial).
 In low burlesque, the style of the work is “low” (undignified, improper), but the subject matter is “high” (serious, significant).
 Most importantly, there are further distinctions within both high and low burlesque, which are defined below.

+a.
 Types of High Burlesque

 A parody mimics the style of a particular genre, work, or author.
 The purpose is to mock a trivial subject by presenting it in an exaggerated and more elegant way than it normally deserves.
 Parodies are the most popular and widely used form of burlesque.